fhhagenberg-sqe-esd-ws21/elevator-control-center-team-c/README.md

 - scheduled methods are easier to test than methods running the whole time
 - testing the code before integrating to other modules is really important
 - SonarCloud and GitHub Actions (Continuous Integration) are NICE!

-## Downloading and running the ECC
-How to download the ECC:

-How to use the ECC: